gjmcn/atomic-agents-vis/docs/README.md

 * [Text](#text) <i>cannot</i> be used with agents in a particle container.

-?> Note: the tints and alphas of agents in a particle container can be updated as normal, as can the radii and pointings of actors.
+?> Note: the tints and alphas of agents in a particle container are updated as normal, as are the sizes and rotations of actors.

 Set the `backParticles` option to `true` to specify that the back container is a particle container.
 The `middleParticles` and `frontParticles` options are used similarly.